HAVING A FAMILY DURING RESIDENCY

 - Apply for Canada’s Employment Insurance (EI) though Service Canada or QPIP (Quebec) once the baby is born, or sooner if you’ve elected to start maternity leave prior to your due date.

 Note that, when you are on maternity and/or parental leave, your clinical privileges are essentially suspended, including extender licenses.
 While on leave, you are not legally covered to be involved in any kind of patient-care activities.

 Provincial Policies for Pregnant Physicians

-Each province and program has unique policies regarding on-call and extended shifts during pregnancy.
+Each province and program has unique contractual requirements regarding on-call and extended shifts during pregnancy.
 The table below shows the number of gestational weeks at which a pregnant physician is no longer required to fulfill extended shifts and on-call duty in each province.
-Links to each province’s complete policy are also given.
+Links to each province’s complete requirements are also given.